tarunCodesHere/Namaste-React/src/Theory/chapter3.md

 ### what is JSX?

 - javascript xml, jsx--React.createElement--object--HTML(dom)
-- helps to write html in React, JSX is not exactly HTML it's just html like syntax .
+- helps to write html in React, JSX is not exactly HTML it's just html like `syntax` .

 ### Superpowers of jsx?

 - helps to write html like syntax
 - JSX will be converted into js by Babel
-- JSX is not at a package, it's just a syntax.
+- JSX is not at a package, `it's just a syntax`.

 ### role of 'type' attribute in script tag? what else could be used there?